xamcat/xamarin-forms-ios-extension/README.md

     - Right click on iOS Extension, select **Packages > Manage NuGet Packages... > Xamarin.Forms**  and press **Add Package**.

 1. Expand the Extension project and modify an entry point to initialize Xamarin.Forms and create pages.
 Per iOS requirements, an Extension must define the entry point in **Info.plist** as `NSExtensionMainStoryboard` or `NSExtensionPrincipalClass`.
-And once the entry point is activated, in our case it is the `ActionViewController.ViewDidLoad` method, we can create an instance of a Xamarin.Forms page and show it to an user.
+And once the entry point is activated, in our case it is the `ActionViewController.ViewDidLoad` method, we can create an instance of a Xamarin.Forms page and show it to a user.
 Open the entry point and replace the `ViewDidLoad` method with the following implementation:

     ```csharp
     public override void ViewDidLoad()